Nutrition When Working From Home

 (I tried to come up with a cool acronym and I got as far as "ROPECAM")

 Create a routine for yourself.
 It will help you stay productive with your time.
 Working from home sounds great in regards to flexibility, but too much flexibility has its pitfalls.
 Try to create some structure around your day.
 Set a morning routine.
 A workout routine.
 A nightly/pre-bed routine.
 A series of steps that flow to help you build healthy habits and actually give yourself more free time and energy.

-For example: My morning routine is wake up, shower, stretch, breathwork, kettle on, make the bed, make a coffee, journal, emails then get stuck into my first bit of work for the day.
+My morning routine is wake up, shower, stretch, breathwork, kettle on, make the bed, make a coffee, journal, emails then get stuck into my first bit of work for the day.

 My evening routine is stretch, shower, tea (peppermint, decaf or chamomile), read some fiction in bed, sleep playlist on Spotify, lights out (no screens for the last hour).

 Plan Your Meals and Your Day